MirrorNetworking/Mirror/CONTRIBUTING.md

 ## How Can I Contribute?

+There are multiple ways to help: testing, finding bugs or issues, or even fixing a bug yourself and submitting a Pull Requests.

 ### Testing

-We have a handful of unit tests, but most of our testbed consists of running it with existing projects.
-Try our builds and pull requests in your own projects and let us know how it goes.
+We have [unit tests](https://en.wikipedia.org/wiki/Unit_testing) that cover some parts of Mirror, but the best way to find a problem is running it with existing projects.
+Try our releases and pull requests in your own projects and let us know if there are any issues.

 ### Reporting Bugs